Asian Markets Hit By Trade Worries, Brexit Woes Sink Pound - UrduPoint

 With many economists warning a no-deal Brexit could be calamitous for the British economy, the pound tumbled against the dollar and euro and there were warnings it could fall even further.

-With negative sentiment prevalent across trading floors, the price of oil extended losses as investors worry about the impact on demand for the commodity.
+With negative sentiment prevalent across trading floors, the price of oil extended losses as investors worry about the impact of the prolonged trade war on demand.